Austin International Airport (AUS) West Gate Expansion

 .png)

-Modular Assembly: Cast steel connections facilitated modular assembly of the trusses, which were precision fabricated in a controlled shop environment off-site.
-These truss modules arrived ready to be bolted together on the ground and then lifted into place as complete segments.
-This streamlined approach accelerated the project schedule, reduced on-site disruptions at the busy airport, and delivered a controlled, efficient, and cost-effective construction process.
+Modular Assembly: CAST CONNEX cast steel components with pinned and bolted connections facilitated modular construction of the large roof trusses.
+Fabricated in a controlled environment, the AESS truss modules arrived at the project site ready to be bolted together on the ground and then lifted into place as complete segments.
+This streamlined construction method accelerated the project schedule, reduced on-site disruptions at the active airport, and delivered a controlled, efficient, cost-effective, and safe steel erection process.

 .png)

-The West Gate Expansion demonstrates how cast steel solutions can combine structural ingenuity, efficient construction, and architectural expression.
-It delivers a resilient, passenger-focused terminal that balances engineering innovation with visual impact, providing a model for high-performance, constructible, and aesthetically striking aviation infrastructure.
+The West Gate Expansion at AUS demonstrates how CAST CONNEX cast steel solutions deliver high level architectural expression, improved structural ingenuity, and efficient structural steel construction.
+The innovative use of cast steel components delivered a passenger-focused terminal expansion that serves as a model for high-performing, constructible, and visually striking aviation infrastructure.

 .webp)